 Perhaps one of the most unexpected of these “unusual” libraries in our area is the Research Library at the Barber Vintage Motorsports Museum.
 This collection of 6000 books, 700 videos, magazines and numerous parts catalogs and service manuals has become one of the largest devoted to motorcycles in the world.
 The facility is intended for use by in-house restoration personnel and not open to the public, but inquiries from outside researchers are welcome.

 The Birmingham Family History Center is one of many branches of the Family History Library in Salt Lake City, Utah, and is maintained by the Church of Jesus Christ of Latter-day Saints.
 Genealogical research is a focus of all the centers, and they are open to anyone and free to use.
 The Birmingham Center has print, microfilm and online resources and offers free workshops and classes throughout the year.

 Many libraries in the area have what might be considered “libraries within libraries” that are devoted to a particular subject or resource type.
-Libraries at Samford University and Wallace State in Jasper have renowned genealogical collections.
+Libraries at Samford University and Wallace State have renowned genealogical collections.
 Extensive printed and archival material related to local history is available at the Birmingham Public Library downtown.

 We may not have a floating library or a library on a donkey just yet, but we do have some fascinating and useful collections!

 This item appeared on the DiscoverBirmingham.org site in May 2014.